Interview with Donna Maglio, LCSW on Military Social Work

 [OnlineMSWPrograms.com] How do you recommend students who are interested in military social work prepare for the specific responsibilities and challenges of this profession?

 [Donna Maglio, LCSW] It’s my recommendation that those interested in working with this population start to learn about the general culture of the military.
 Fortunately, there are many great resources out there to support community providers.
-The Defense Centers of Excellence offers monthly webinars on current topics and the Center for Deployment Psychology offers week-long trainings for civilians interested in the field.
+The Center for Deployment Psychology offers week-long trainings for civilians interested in the field.
 Massachusetts General Hospital offers an online training series called From the War Zone to the Home Front: Supporting the Mental Health of Veterans and Families.
 And the National Center for PTSD is another useful site to visit.
 Books that I often recommend are Rule Number Two: Lessons I Learned in a Combat Hospital by Heidi Squier Kraft, War by Sebastian Junger and On Killing by Lt Col Dave Grossman, but there are so many books out there on all kinds of military-related topics that would be useful in understanding more about this population.

 There were no military social work classes when I was earning my MSW, so I never had that opportunity.
 However, some of the people who I supervise have taken military social work classes in their programs, so they are becoming more available.
 And these classes are using a lot of the resources I mentioned, like The Defense Centers of Excellence, so if you’re lucky enough to be in a program that offers such courses, you should definitely take advantage of them.
 Just know that it’s not the only way to do it, since there are a lot of online and even in-person resources and trainings, most of which are free or low-cost.